mark-magic/mark-magic/packages/website/docs/en/deploy.md

             uses: actions/deploy-pages@v2
     ```

-    > Make sure the `base` configuration of `plugin-docs` is correct, refer to [Set Public Base Path](#set-public-base-path)
+    > Make sure the `base` configuration of the plugin-docs is correct, see [Set the Base Path](#set-the-base-path) for reference.

-2. In the **Pages** menu item under the repository settings, select **Build and deployment > Source** and choose **GitHub Actions**.
+2. In the **Pages** section of your repository's settings, select **Build and deployment > Source > GitHub Actions**.

 3. Push the changes to GitHub and wait for the GitHub Actions workflow to complete.
-You should be able to see the site deployed at `https://<username>.github.io/[repository]/` or `https://<custom-domain>/`, depending on your setup.
-Your site will be automatically deployed on the main branch on every push.
+You should be able to see the site deployed at `https://<username>.github.io/[repository]/` or `https://<custom-domain>/` depending on your setup.
+Your website will be automatically deployed on the main branch every time you push changes.